Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Rare K and B Decays

 The issue of including the evanescent operators in this case has nothing to do with the cases discussed in section 3 and is rather sophisticated.
 It is discussed in details in \cite{Misiak:1999yg,Buchalla:1998ba}.
 This example shows that the method of using dimensional regularization to regulate infrared divergences and not distinguishing this regulator from the dimensional regulator of ultraviolet divergences, although very elegant and correct, does not allow a good test of the final result.
 In this respect regulating the infrared divergences by external quark masses, as was done in our calculations of $\eta_2$ and $\eta_B$ and also by Mikolaj and J\"org in their calculation of rare decays, is more difficult but safer.

-Mikolaj and J\"org checked only our calculation of top quark contributions identifying the small difference mentioned above but somehow they were not interested in looking again at the internal charm contributions.
+Mikolaj and J\"org checked only our calculation of top quark contributions identifying the small difference mentioned above, but somehow they were not interested in looking again at the internal charm contributions.
 This is what Gerhard and I did in \cite{Buchalla:1998ba} adding the small contribution of the evanescent operator to our old result.
 Our 1999 paper can be considered as a compendium of all expressions for the Wilson coefficients relevant for rare decays $K\to\pi\nu\bar\nu$, $B_{s,d}\to\mu^+\mu^-$ and $B\to X_{s,d}\nu\bar\nu$ in the SM at the NLO level.
-The hard work has been done in our first three papers that are also summarized and discussed in our review \cite{Buchalla:1996vs} but the final fully correct expressions at the NLO level are given in our 1999 paper.
+The hard work has been done in our first three papers that are also summarized and discussed in our review \cite{Buchalla:1995vs} but the final fully correct expressions at the NLO level are given in our 1999 paper.

 The NNLO QCD calculations for the charm component in $\kpn$ \cite{Buras:2006gb} and in $K_L\to\mu^+\mu^-$ \cite{Gorbahn:2006bm} were of course much more involved and included several two-loop and in particular three loop diagrams in the bilocal operator sector.
 The result was the $P_c^{(2)}(X)$ in the case of $\kpn$ and the $P_c^{(2)}(Y)$ in the case of $K_L\to\mu^+\mu^-$.
 I will not describe them here as they have been described in great detail in two papers on $\kpn$ I was involved in and in the paper by Gorbahn and Haisch \cite{Gorbahn:2006bm} on $K_L\to\mu^+\mu^-$.
-These calculations further reduced the perturbative uncertainties in these decays to the level of $\pm 2\%$ so that the most important uncertainties in the corresponding branching ratios reside in the CKM element $\vcb$ that enters the branching ratios as $\vcb^4$.
+These calculations further reduced the perturbative uncertainties in these decays to the level of $\pm 2\%$ so that the most important uncertainties in the corresponding branching ratios reside in the CKM element $\vcb$ that enters the branching ratios for $\kpn$ roughly like $\vcb^{2.8}$ and $\klpn$ even like $\vcb^{4}$.